The Governing Body

 Clerk to Governors: Rachael Horton

-The various committees have the following functions (in summary):
+The two committees have the following functions:

 Finance: In consultation with the Head Teacher, to help plan and set the school budget; to monitor expenditure against the budget; to ensure the school operates within the relevant financial standards; to review the use of the Pupil Premium; to make decisions in respect of expenditure on premises improvements/maintenance, staff pay and service agreements.